On relative references and formula replication

 while a reference to items in the list is the "moving part".

 Filling down is a way to apply a formula to a collection.
-Applying a formula on a collection is a well-understood concept in programming languages: it’s called a map!
+Applying a formula on a collection is a well-understood concept in programming languages: it’s called a map

 [1, 2, 3, 4, 5].map(element => element * 5); // [5, 10, 15, 20, 25]

-A fill down points to an implied underlying collection; in the example of multiplying Numbers I effectively map on my list of five numbers.
+A fill down points to an implied underlying collection; in the example of multiplying Numbers

-And this is where a fill down shines – it lets a user map without defining a collection.
+without defining a collection.
 Users can indicate that “these cells are a collection” visually.
 Replicating a formula this way has low cognitive overhead.
 In fact, users may not even pay attention to the presence of a collection actively.

-Relative references enable users to do more elaborate list operations as well: A formula can refer to the cell above it, and filling down such a formula produces what’s called a scan10.
-This is commonly done to calculate cumulative totals11.
+Relative references enable users to do more elaborate list operations as well: A formula can refer to the cell above it, and filling down such a formula produces what’s called a scan

 However the notion that “these cells are a collection” is captured in the user’s mind, not explicitly on the sheet.
 Formulas are merely duplicated across clusters of cells without any constraints on regularity.
 As things change over time – new items are added, formulas are tweaked and the sheet exchanges hands – this implicit knowledge of the sheet’s structure manifests as errors.